[ Updated Aug 9, 2023 ]

 Connecting to your Adobe account

 It’s very simple.
-If you don’t yet have the Supermetrics add-on, install it from the Chrome Store.
+If you don’t yet have the Supermetrics add-on, install it from the Google Workspace Marketplace.
 Then launch the sidebar, choose Adobe Analytics from the data source list, connect to your Adobe account with either your Adobe ID or your username + shared secret.

 You will find more detailed instructions on logging in from our Connecting to Adobe Analytics knowledge base post.

 Successful Adobe Analytics implementations are all about customization.
 With our Adobe Analytics connector, you can pull your custom metrics, dimensions and segments dynamically.
 Whenever you edit them or add new ones, they’re immediately updated in the add-on: